Select date to apply

 Progression to A Level study is for many students the natural next step in their post 16 education following successful completion of GCSEs.
 BTC offers an exciting A Level programme involving a wide variety of subjects, including some you may not have had the chance to study before, such as economics, law, politics and psychology.
 Many of our A Levels subjects include a range of guest speakers, visits and residentials.
 In the last few years these trips included sociology students visiting HM Prison Bristol, law students going to Parliament, students studying French going to Paris, and trips to Prague, Italy and much more.

 In your first year, all students receive six hours of tuition per week per subject, and five hours tuition per week in the second year.
-You are expected to complete a significant amount of study out the classroom, which will be a combination of homework and self-directed study.
+You are expected to complete a significant amount of study out of the classroom, which will be a combination of homework and self-directed study.
 In order to complete this independent study, you have access to a study room available just to A Level students, and a dedicated floor in the LRC.

 Alongside your A Levels you also have one hour per week with your personal tutor and tutor group.
 This time is set aside for you to complete group activities and have 1:1s with your personal tutor who sets and monitor your personal targets.
 The personal tutorial programme also includes guest speakers, progression events and the UCAS exhibition.